jetwhisperer/Albert-Grade-Checker/README.md

 **Known Issues**

 For some reason, it runs for approximately 18 hours before the site doesn't load the same.
 Maybe the cookie session expired?
 Could 'Remember me for 1 day' double the time till we need to do MFA again?
 I'm exploring this right now to see what's causing it.

+**License**

+GNU Public License v3.
+Feel free to use this however you want, but it must be open-sourced if you fork it.